paragonie/sapient/README.md

 in turn, will use the libsodium extension in PECL if it's installed).
 The networking features are provided by [Guzzle](https://github.com/guzzle/guzzle).

+## Features at a Glance

+* Wraps Guzzle, which most PHP developers are already familiar with
+* Works with both `Request` and `Response` objects
+* Secure APIs:
+  * Shared-key encryption
+    * XChaCha20-Poly1305
+  * Shared-key authentication
+    * HMAC-SHA512-256
+  * Anonymous public-key encryption
+    * X25519 + Xsalsa20-Poly1305
+  * Public-key digital signatures
+    * Ed25519
+* Works with arrays
+  * i.e. the methods with "Json" in the name
+  * Sends/receives signed or encrypted JSON
+* Works with strings
+  * i.e. the methods without "Json" in the name

 ## Example: Mutually Signed JSON API

 ### Client-Side, Sending a Signed Message